Skip to main content

 Rice and Beans

-Simple but essential combination served throughout the country.
-Rice cooked with beans, often with coconut milk or palm oil.
-Represents daily sustenance and can be vegetarian or served with fish/meat.
+A plain but essential pairing eaten everywhere in the country.
+Rice cooks with beans, often with coconut milk or palm oil.
+It is daily fare, served either on its own or with fish or meat.

 Fried Plantains